nandabritto/Where_is_Billy/README.md

 + more questions to question bank and storage it on an API;
 + choose difficult option;
++ sound effects to enhance the user experience;
 + storage score data on external storage;
 + option to know more about the question even if user answer it correctly.